Map and Directions

 Rental cars: Rental car agencies are located at the Fresno and Visalia airports, and various sites in Visalia and Fresno.

-Sequoia Shuttle: The Sequoia Shuttle National Park is one of the country’s largest playgrounds, and enjoying the Sequoias has never been easier with the help of the Sequoia Shuttle.
+Sequoia Shuttle: Sequoia and Kings Canyon National Parks are among the country’s largest playgrounds, and enjoying the Sequoias has never been easier with the help of the Sequoia Shuttle.
 Departing from Visalia, Ca. the Sequoia Shuttle offers carefree travel to and from the Park... all for $15 round trip.
 To benefit from the ease and convenience of curbside pick-up, make your reservations as far in advance by calling 1-877-287-4453.